 Part of the Monticello Wine Trail, Early Mountain Vineyards sits in the foothills of the Blue Ridge Mountains, with spectacular mountain views surrounding the open patio and outdoor picnic area.
 In addition to serving their own wines, Early Mountain also offers a “Best of Virginia” flight featuring a curated list of wines from award-winning Virginia vineyards.
 Enjoy your wines with seasonal small plates from the winery’s restaurant, including artisanal charcuterie boards, sandwiches like pastrami on rye, and sweet seasonal desserts that perfectly complement the lighter spring wines.
 Wander out onto the lush green lawns after eating and grab a seat at one of the picnic tables, or on cool spring nights cozy up beside one of the fire pit stations with your wine to warm up.

-Best Wines for Spring: Sample Early Mountain’s Pinot Gris, Chardonnay, and Petit Manseng during your spring vineyard visit.
+Best Wines for Spring: Sample Early Mountain’s Rosé, Estate Brut, Pur White Wine, Five Forks Petit Manseng/Sauvignon Blanc Blend, Chardonnay, and Petit Manseng during your spring vineyard visit.

 CHATEAU MORRISETTE WINERY—FLOYD